weijiekoh/perpetualpowersoftau/README.md

 Upload the response file to the coordinator's server using SFTP or rsync.
 We will provide you with options and guidance on how to do this.

+### Your attestation

-Finally, document the process you used, following the template here: https://github.com/weijiekoh/perpetualpowersoftau/tree/master/0001_weijie_response
+Finally, document the process you used, following the example here: https://github.com/weijiekoh/perpetualpowersoftau/blob/master/0016_qedit_response/qedit_attestation.md

 Sign it with your GPG key and post it to the mailing list.